mpv-player/mpv/DOCS/man/options.rst

     such as PC monitors use full range color levels.
 However, some TVs and video monitors expect studio RGB levels.
-Providing full range output to a device expecting studio level input results in crushed blacks and whites, the reverse in dim grey blacks and dim whites.
+Providing full range output to a device expecting studio level input results in crushed blacks and whites, the reverse in dim gray blacks and dim whites.

     The same limitations as with ``--colormatrix`` apply.